 One of our favorite ways to get an overview of Key West is with a trolly tour.
 You will find that there are several to choose from on the island, but our preferred Trolly Tour is the Conch Train Tour.

-You will get to see all the popular sites and it gives you a great overview of the area without having to walk everywhere.
+You will get to see all the popular sites and it gives you an excellent overview of the area without having to walk everywhere.

-What also makes it a popuar thing to do with kids in Key West is the fact that it is hop on, hop off, so you can get from one part of the island to the other relatively easily.
+What also makes it a popular thing to do with kids in Key West is the fact that it is hopping on and off, so you can get from one part of the island to the other relatively easily.

-Dry Tortugas National Park (2 hour boat ride from Key West)
+2. Dry Tortugas National Park (2-hour boat ride from Key West)

-Dry Tortugas is one of Key West’s greatest landmarks and home for Fort Jefferson and surrounded by natural wildlife and some of the best coral reefs in North America.
+Dry Tortugas is one of Key West’s most significant landmarks and home for Fort Jefferson and is surrounded by natural wildlife and some of the best coral reefs in North America.

-The Dry Tortugasparticipates in the National Park’s Junior Ranger Program for kids.
-This teaches kids about the local wildlife, history, and natural features of the park.
+The Dry Tortugas participates in the National Park’s Junior Ranger Program for kids.
+This teaches kids about the park’s local wildlife, history, and natural features.